SEO BLOG

 computer loading photo

 Good URLs improve your site’s rankings and ensure that Google will successfully crawl your page.
-So audit your URLs.
-Are they long?
-Are they short?
-Are they clear?
+So audit your URLs for length and clarity.

-Make sure that your URLs are short and clear.
-This makes them better for both human and search engine readability.
+Make sure URLs are short and clear, which makes them better for both human and search engine readability.
 Also make sure to use hyphens between words, not underscores or random numbers.

 For more information on how to create worthy URLs, click here for Google’s Webmaster Tools.